 For a full free printable checklist of what to take to hospital, including tips on when or where to pack it, refer to this article: Hospital Bag Checklist for Mom, Baby and Partner.

-For other postpartum essentials:
+For other postpartum tips and essentials:

 For information on how to get ready to breastfeed or bottle feed: